 The Academic Affairs Budget Manager has overall responsibility for budget planning and coordination within the Academic Affairs division.
 This position works closely with executive Academic Affairs officers, including the Vice-President for Academic Affairs/Provost, the deans and the division directors to provide leadership, support and guidance for fiscal related matters of this division including planning, forecasting, expenditure control, and revenue enhancement.
 This position accomplishes these tasks by conducting financial and non-financial data analysis including reconciliation, modeling, projections and performance/productivity assessments.
 The Budget Manager also assists new deans and directors to acclimate them to the campus' decentralized environment.
 In addition, this position provides university-wide contributions through participation on various committees and task forces.
 Service on committees currently include: Deans' Council, the Administrative Budget Committee, the University Budget Committee, the Staff Recognition Day Committee, and the Strategic Planning Resource Council.

-The writer-researcher assists the Office of the Provost in preparing remarks, reports, and newsletters.
-The writer-researcher is also on the staff of the Office of the President and helps with a variety of related projects for other areas of the University.
+The writer/researcher assists the Office of the Provost in preparing oral remarks, as well as developing ideas and writing content for newsletters, reports and correspondence.
+The writer/researcher also is on the staff of the Office of the President and helps that office with writing and research projects.